MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: The Multiscale Clustering Bifiltration (MCbiF)

-\begin{remark} Note that 1-conflicts that arise across multiple partitions in the sequence (i.e., across multiple layers) do not necessarily lead to crossings.
-See Fig.~\ref{fig:mcbif_construction}, where the chosen ordering of the elements does not lead to a crossing in the layout of the Sankey diagram despite the presence of a 1-conflict.
+\begin{remark} Note that 1-conflicts that arise across multiple partitions in the sequence (i.e., across multiple layers of the Sankey diagram) do not necessarily lead to crossings.
+See Fig.~\ref{fig:mcbif_construction} for a Sankey diagram with no crossing despite the presence of a 1-conflict.
 However, we hypothesise that the full $\mathrm{HF}_0$ and $\mathrm{HF}_1$ feature maps capture more complicated crossings that arise in the Sankey layout across many layers.
 This insight is exploited in our computational tasks below. \end{remark}